2024 MLB All-Star team reactions: Gunnar Henderson, Paul Skenes lead wave of first-timers

 Ranger Suárez, Phillies (1st)

-The cold-blooded, slow-heartbeat southpaw has struggled in his last two outings, but before that had a comically low 1.83 ERA through 16 starts.
-It’s been fun watching Suárez, a playoff staple for Philly over the last two years, put everything together during the regular season.
+The cold-blooded, slow-heartbeat southpaw has struggled in his past two outings, but before that, he had a comically low 1.83 ERA through 16 starts.
+It has been fun watching Suárez, a playoff staple for Philly the past two years, put everything together in the regular season.

 Tyler Glasnow, Dodgers (1st)